Can You Use 8GB and 4GB RAM Together?

 Keep in mind that when you use a 4GB RAM and an 8GB RAM combo, it often supports partial dual channel.
 4GB of the 8GB RAM stick will function in dual channel mode along with the existing 4GB stick.
 The remaining 4GB will operate in single channel mode.

 However, this depends on the processor to a large extent.
-Some processors like Intel may support this while those like AMD are not in favor of mixing up RAMs.
+Some processors like Intel may support this while those like AMD are not in favor of mixing up RAM.
 There are chances that the single channel RAM will be used before the dual channel.

 To know the capacity of the current RAM stick in each slot, you can check the sticker with details on it.
 This will help you decide what capacity memory stick should be put in each slot.